TissueMAPS/TissueMAPS/docs/introduction.rst

 Image conversion
 ^^^^^^^^^^^^^^^^

-Microscopes usually store pixel data together with related acquisition metadata in vendor-specific formats.
-These are often not understood by standard readers and generally not optimized for scalable storage in a distributed computing environment.
-The "image conversion" stage extracts individual pixel planes and associated metadata from microscopic image files and stores them in a consistent way to facilitate downstream processing.

 - :doc:`metaextract <tmlib.workflow.metaextract>`: **Extraction of metadata**
-    The `Bio-Formats <https://www.openmicroscopy.org/site/products/bio-formats>`_ Java library is used to extract metadata from heterogeneous image file formats, which is stored in `OMEXML <https://www.openmicroscopy.org/site/support/ome-model/ome-xml/index.html>`_ format according to the standardized `OME <https://www.openmicroscopy.org/site/support/ome-model/>`_ data model.

 - :doc:`metaconfig <tmlib.workflow.metaconfig>`: **Configuration of metadata**
-    Extracted metadata is often incomplete.
-In particular, the relative position of images, which is required for creation of pyramids, is typically not available from individual image files, but needs to be obtained from additional microscope-specific metadata files or user input.

 - :doc:`imextract <tmlib.workflow.imextract>`: **Extraction of image data**
-    Image files may contain more than one pixel plane.
-For example, planes acquired at different *z*-resolutions are often stored in the same file and some microscopes even store all planes in a single file.
-This is not practical and may even become a bottleneck depending on file access patterns and implemented storage backend.
-    In addition, microscopes typically store images uncompressed, while it is often desirable to apply compression to reduce storage requirements.
-To meet these ends, each pixel plane is extracted from microscope files and stored separately.
-Optionally, images acquired at different *z*-resolutions are projected to 2D.

-Note that implementation details of the storage backend may be subject to change and files may not necessarily accessible via a POSIX compliant file system!
-Users are therefore advised to use the `RESTful API` to request images from server.

 .. _image-preprocessing: